Destination Pakistan Guide

 A Glimpse into the Past

-The construction of the Red Fort was initiated in 1559 by the Chak dynasty of Kashmir with the purpose of warding off the Mughal expansion.
+The construction of the Red Fort was initiated in 1559 by the Chak dynasty of Kashmir to ward off the Mughal expansion.
 However, the Mughals eventually gained control of Kashmir in 1587, diminishing the fort’s significance, as their focus lay on Kabul, Bukhara, and Badakhshan rather than Kashmir.
 Nevertheless, the fort regained its glory during the rule of the Durranis.
 In 1646, Sultan Muzaffar Khan of the Bomba Dynasty, the founder of Muzaffarabad, completed the construction.
 The name of the city Muzaffarbad was named after him.

 Restoration and Renewal